Tutors

 Graduate Student

-JD is a science writer and educator with a passion for making complex scientific concepts accessible and engaging.
-He has written for the YouTube show SciShow and co-authored a series produced by Crash Course and the American Public Health Association called “That’s Public Health.”
-At UConn, JD has both taught and worked on the curriculum for BIOL 1107 (intro. biology for STEM majors) and the UConn MCAT Preparation Course.
-He also wrote the section on “Lab Report Format” in the BIOL 1107 lab manual.
+JD is a science writer and educator with a passion for making complex scientific concepts simple and engaging.
+He has contributed to SciShow & co-authored a series produced by Crash Course and the American Public Health Association called “That’s Public Health.”
+At UConn, JD has taught BIOL 1107 and the UConn MCAT Prep.
+Course.
+During his MPH, JD interviewed science journalists so he could create a guide on how to talk about public health to people outside the field.
 JD brings his experience teaching and communicating complex scientific ideas to the Writing Center where he strives to help people in any field accomplish their writing goals.
-When he’s not at the writing center, JD enjoys long bike rides, rock climbing, re-listening to The Expanse audiobooks, writing letters to his congressional representatives, reading Borges’s short stories, and keeping his Spanish sharp on Duolingo.
+When he’s not at the Writing Center, JD enjoys long bike rides, rock climbing, juggling multiple audiobooks, writing letters to Congress, crafting annual playlists, and heating his apartment one batch of bread at a time.

 Graduate Student